-FIDO Authenticators must inform the FIDO UAF Client (see FIDO Interoperability Overview) about any error conditions encountered when processing commands through the Authenticator Specific Module (ASM).
-See [UAFASM] and [UAFAuthnrCommands] for details.
+FIDO Authenticators must inform the FIDO UAF Client (see FIDO Interoperability Overview) about any error conditions encountered when

 4.1.4 Assertion Schemes

 UAF Protocol is designed to be compatible with a variety of existing authenticators (TPMs, Fingerprint Sensors, Secure Elements, etc.) and also future authenticators designed for FIDO.
 Therefore extensibility is a core capability designed into the protocol.